-My family is comprised of two cultures.
 My father is of Taiwanese heritage while my mother was born in the states.
 Having lived in the US for most of my life I find my self more familiar with the latter while far removed from the former.
 I was recently able to visit Taiwan which proved to be a valuable experience to connect with family, culture, and a country I’m unfamiliar with.
 And of course, an opportunity to see bonsai.

 On that note I have to thank both my father and my relatives.
 Unable to speak the Taiwanese and with mediocre Chinese at best it was them who enabled me to find and visit these trees.

 The first garden/nursery I was able to visit was Mr. Su’s nursery.
 Like Don Blackmond and others in the states, Mr. Su is a tree dealer.
 He procures trees, mainly from Japan, and will visit there 8-9 times a year to buy stock.
 He’s been in the business for 30 years following from his father.
 While the majority of his trees are comprised of black pines from shohin all the way to massive landscape stuff, his garden included different types of ficus, juniper, and what I believe are some native Taiwanese trees of which their names I do not know.
 The quality of his trees were superb with some well over 100 years old.
 By the way I’ve got some cool videos in the end so scroll through to the bottom!